johnwinans/raspberry-pi-install/README.md

 	lsblk -p

-**_IF YOU DO THE FOLLOWING WRONG, THE FOLLOWING CAN INSTANTLY AND PERMINANTLY DESTROY EVERY FILE ON YOUR ENTIRE PC!
+**_IF YOU DO THE FOLLOWING WRONG, IT CAN INSTANTLY AND PERMINANTLY DESTROY EVERY FILE ON YOUR ENTIRE PC!
 READ THESE INSTRUCTIONS CAREFULLY...
 TWICE!!_**

 Look at the output from `lsblk` and figure out where the SD card was mounted & the device